Mexico–North Korea relations

+The nations of Mexico and the Democratic People's Republic of Korea (North Korea) established diplomatic relations in 1980.
+Both nations are members of the United Nations.

 History

 Mexico and North Korea established diplomatic relations on 4 September 1980; 27 years after the end of the Korean War.
 In 1993, North Korea opened an embassy in Mexico City.
 Initial diplomatic relations between both nations were cordial.
-In 1999, Mexico donated to the Korean Peninsula Energy Development Organization and North Korea has collaborated in projects throughout Mexico, particularly in the Mexican states of Durango, Oaxaca and Puebla.
+North Korea has collaborated in projects throughout Mexico, particularly in the Mexican states of Durango, Nayarit, Oaxaca, Puebla, San Luis Potosí and the State of Mexico.

 In 2003, relations between both nations came to a low when North Korea withdrew from the Treaty on the Non-Proliferation of Nuclear Weapons.
 Since then, Mexico has repeatedly condemned all missile launches from North Korea.
 In June 2009, as a non-permanent member of the United Nations Security Council, Mexico voted in favor of United Nations Security Council Resolution 1874 which imposed further economic and commercial sanctions on North Korea and encouraged UN member states to search North Korean cargo ships.
 In July 2014, a North Korean merchant ship called the Mu Du Bong ran aground and damaged nearly an acre of coral reefs near the Mexican state of Veracruz.
 Mexico detained the ship after discovering that it belongs to a blacklisted shipping firm.
 The merchant ship was never released back to North Korea and in 2016 Mexico began scrapping the ship and released the crew members back to their home country.

 Throughout 2017, Mexico has condemned all missile launches from North Korea.